Members join for a variety of reasons.

 We create a safe space to reflect on personal issues around money and to share experience.
 Common topics include:

 For some it’s a huge relief to discover their personal giving priorities and start to feel less burdened by all the good causes they choose not to fund.

-Some members prefer not to be known as members of Network, and we organise Network carefully to protect their privacy.
+Some members prefer to be discreet about their giving.
+We organise Network carefully to protect their privacy.